HugoDaniel/hugodaniel.com/content/projects/shader-canvas.md

   top of these, it adds < 10 new tags that try to remove a lot of the imperative nature of the WebGL API.

-## Compose and create
+## Composable modules

-With `<shader-canvas>`, you can also create your own beautiful abstractions and compositions with low-level graphics tags.
+With `<shader-canvas>`, you can also create your own beautiful abstractions and compositions through modules.

+With the module system, you can:

+- Create new tags that bundle new functionality.
+- Extend shader code with new functions and variables.
+- Hook custom functions to specific entry points (on enter frame, on use program, etc.)
-You can create your tags and split the graphics API into composable parts.
+- Split the graphics API into composable parts.

+`<shader-canvas>` uses no dependencies and has ~80KB of JavaScript (~15KB minified and gzipped).

+## Customizable high-level abstractions

+Shader Canvas allows you to create your abstractions.

-As an example, you might want to redo the triangle from the code with something like this:
+You might want to redo the low-level triangle approach from the code above with an abstraction like this:

 ```html